-I am an associate professor of science education in the Graduate School of Education but my training is in physics, astrophysics and pedagogy.
-I spent 15 years teaching physics and astronomy to high school and college students and doing research in student learning.
+I am a professor of science education in the Graduate School of Education.
+My training is in physics, astrophysics and pedagogy.
+I teach physics and astronomy, prepare high school physics teachers, run professional development programs, and do research on student learning.
+The first 13 of my career were spent teaching high school physics in Moscow, Russia.
 After I received my Ph.
-D. in physics education from Moscow State Pedagogical University (Moscow, Russia) I joined the Rutgers Graduate School of Education.
+D. in physics education from Moscow State Pedagogical University I joined the Rutgers Graduate School of Education.
 While working in a high school I developed an approach to teaching physics which mirrors processes that physicists use to construct knowledge.
 I did research on the effectiveness of this approach on student learning of physics concepts, development of their epistemology, and scientific abilities.
 Now I work in close cooperation with physics faculty to incorporate this approach into introductory physics courses.
 I am also the coordinator of Rutgers Physics Teacher Preparation Program.
 This is a unique program as it combines physics and pedagogy to prepare a new generation of physics teachers - those who not only understand physics but know how help students learn it.
 Rutgers University now is a national leader in physics teacher preparation.
 Currently I am interested in the transfer of scientific abilities that undergraduate students acquire in modified introductory physics courses (we just received an NSF grant to study this) and in the transfer of pedagogical content knowledge by physics teachers.
-I publish in physics education journals such as American Journal of Physics, Physics Education Research supplement to the American Journal of Physics, The Physics Teacher, and in science education research journals such as Journal of Research in Science Teaching, Science Education, etc. I chair dissertations of students in the Department of Physics and Astronomy working on Physics Education Research Projects and dissertations of students in the Graduate School of Education.
+I publish in physics education journals such as American Journal of Physics, Physical Review, The Physics Teacher, and in science education research journals such as Journal of Research in Science Teaching, Science Education, the Journal of Learning Sciences, etc. I chair dissertations of students in the Department of Physics and Astronomy working on Physics Education Research Projects and dissertations of students in the Graduate School of Education.

 Please send any comments on this page to firstname.lastname@example.org.